 - Looking for greater meaning and purpose in life.

 (This is by no means an exhaustive list.)

 I believe that we all possess the power and ability to find our inner strength and bring ourselves back into a state of balance no matter what life throws at us.
 I see my role as empowering you to do this by offering you a warm, calm, accepting environment in which to explore your issues.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and as such adhere to their ethical framework for good practice.
 I work with adults and young people in both short and long term work.

 I offer an initial confidential assessment.
 This is an opportunity for you to meet me and view the space in which I work.
 This is also an opportunity for me to find out a little about you and what brings you to counselling.
 If you would like to take things further then we can agree a way forward for either short or longer term work as best suits your needs.

 Sessions are held at the same time and day each week and last 50 minutes.
-Appointments are available during the weekdays, weekday evenings and Sunday afternoons.
+Appointments are available during the daytime and evenings on Mondays to Thursdays.
 My private practice is based in the Norwood Green area of West London and has easy parking.
 I am based close to public transport and within easy reach of the areas covered by the boroughs of Ealing, Hounslow, Hillingdon and Richmond.